MicrochipTech/AzureDemo_SAM-IoT-Wx-v2/SAM_IoT_Cloud_Agent.md

 ## Introduction

-This document describes how to utilize the SAM-IoT WG Development Board as a cloud agent – providing a serial-to-cloud bridge between an application processor (e.g. PIC-IoT Wx Development Board) and an IoT Central application.
-The SAM-IoT WG Development Board will be provisioned for use with Azure IoT services using self-signed X.509 certificate-based authentication.
+This document describes how to utilize the SAM-IoT Wx v2 Development Board as a cloud agent – providing a serial-to-cloud bridge between an application processor (e.g. PIC-IoT Wx Development Board) and an IoT Central application.
+The SAM-IoT Wx v2 Development Board will be provisioned for use with Azure IoT services using self-signed X.509 certificate-based authentication.